-The recent earthquake in Haiti demonstrated to devastating effect the vulnerability of many small island developing states (SIDS).
-In line with the objectives of the Mauritius Strategy for the Further Implementation of the Programme of Action for the Sustainable Development of SIDS, UNESCO's engagement with its small island member states seeks to reduce vulnerabilities - whether relating to disasters, climate change, or other challenges - by building upon and reinforcing the resilience and strength that characterizes island societies.
+The High-Level Review Meeting on the implementation of the Mauritius Strategy for the Further Implementation of the Programme of Action for the Sustainable Development of SIDS has concluded that the vulnerability of SIDS has grown in spite of progress being made during the first five years of implementation.
+In line with the objectives of the Mauritius Strategy, UNESCO's engagement with its small island Member States has sought and continues to seek to reduce vulnerabilities - whether relating to disasters, climate change, or other challenges - by building upon and reinforcing the resilience and strength that characterizes island societies.